tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ## Comment

 'Describes the aspect of data quality (accuracy, precision, completeness, etc.) that a test examines.
-For example, 'precision' in 'coordinate percision of single records'.
-Includes Completeness (q.v.), Conformance (q.v.), Consistency (q.v.), Likeliness (q.v.), Reliability (q.v.), and Resolution (q.v.).'
+For example, 'precision' in 'coordinate precision of single records'.'

 ********************